The Rowett Research Institute

 James J Allison, from Glasgow Southern General, was appointed as Top Grade Biochemist in 2005.

-Other staff in the department in 2005 included Bernard L Croal (consultant) and Ian H White, Duncan W S Stephen and Ian J Rothnie (biochemists).
+Other staff in the department in 2005 included Bernard (Bernie) L Croal (consultant) and Ian H White, Duncan W S Stephen and Ian J Rothnie (biochemists).

 In 2007 Jane McNeilly, Grade A Trainee, was appointed as Senior Biochemist at the Glasgow Southern General Hospital.